abelbordonado/readme-and-templates/readme/backend-readme.md

 - How to fire a staging version.
 - How to fire a production version.
 - How to roll back in case of error.

 ### Stack

-What main libraries are used, with a link to the documentation.
-(I'm not talking about all the dependencies, but I am talking about the most important 3rd parties)
+What main libraries are used, with a link to the documentation (I'm not talking about all the dependencies, but I am talking about the most important 3rd parties)

 - Database
 - Migrations